-The main objective of the test was to investigate alternative means of leaching ore directly at the Barry deposit, which is restrained by the remote location of resources from any power grid and which is characterized by low ore grades.
+The main objective of the test was to investigate alternative means of leaching the mineralized material directly at the Barry deposit, which is restrained by the remote location of resources from any power grid and which is characterized by low grades.
 Innovat's Continuous Vat Leaching method (CVL) was suggested as an alternative to conventional cyanidation methods, i.e., heap and/or tank leaching, primarily for the purpose of minimizing power and heavy transportation costs to the Bachelor mill.
+The test was conducted at SGS Canada Inc. in Lakefield, On.